cjilbert504/fox_services/notes.md

 ---
 # Next To Do's
 * Tasks
-    - think about all attributes that tasks may need i.e. date, time, location and how to implement these (drop dowmn menus for date and time?, map for location?)
     - add validations so that no attributes can be blank
     - handle errors for failed validations